SlashDB/taskapp-demo/README.md

         );

 **data** - queryData
 The data returned by the query after execution.
 Array with objects.
-We access the array possition and the value of the key we wish to use.
-In this case the query is pretty simple but allot more complex queries are possible.
-For your convinience please find below the query code, as well.
+We access the array position and the value of the key we wish to use.
+In this case the query is pretty simple but a lot more complex queries are possible.
+For your convenience please find below the query code, as well.

         <p>Completed tasks {queryData[0].Percentage} %</p>